radiasoft/sirepo/README.md

 # sirepo

-# THIS IS ALPHA SOFTWARE
+# THIS IS BETA SOFTWARE

 Sirepo is a scientific application framework, currently for particle accelator codes.
 Sirepo runs inside a Python web server.